spockthompson/Chicago-Crime-Data_Core-Project-4/README.md

-# Chicago Crime Data_Core Project 4
+# Chicago Crime Data Project

 For this assignment, we will be starting an additional portfolio project that we will continue to build on over the remaining weeks of this stack.